bkesterbyld/maroon-potato/src/pages/index.md

     features:
       - subtitle: ''
         content: >
-          **Above unifies data modeling, storage and business logic into a no code experience**.
+          Above unifies data modeling, storage and business logic into a no code experience.
 Data & logic coexist like in a spreadsheet, eliminating the need for any servers to power your website or app.
         actions: []
         image: images/jamstack-backend-2.png
         media_position: right